alexyao2015/wireguard-boringtun/README.md

 - `PRIVATE_KEY`: The private key of the server/client.

 #### Client
-- `DNS`: The DNS server to be used for the client.
+- `DNS_x`: The DNS server to be used for the client.
 When used in server mode, this adds a `DNS` entry to the generated client configuration.

 #### Server